Nilaja03/PDF-modifications-using-ILovePdf-API-and-PyPDF2/README.md

 GOOD-TO-KNOW:
 1. The test pdf and image files are already provided.
 The API key is not.
 Please do get your know API key before executing the code.
+2. The Python Assignment-protected.pdf file is password protected.
+To use test file for "unlock" class use your own protected file.

 PRE-REQUISITES: